edorejel/Java/graph_algorithms/readme.md

 Standard graph algorithms.

-For all classic graph algorithms, it is good to know the basics very well, but also explore different implementations of them.
+For all classic graph algorithms, it is good to know the basics very well, but to also explore different implementations of them.